Judges Simon E. Sobeloff and Joseph R. Byrnes formed the cornerstone of Gordon Feinblatt LLC.

 In 1995, the former Governor William Donald Schaefer joined the firm as an attorney Of Counsel.
 The Firm offered its clients the Governor’s wealth of knowledge and experience until January 1999, when he returned to public service as Comptroller to the Treasury of the State of Maryland.

 In 2012, Michael C. Powell became Managing Member.
-The leadership team of Barry Rosen and Michael Powell has proven extraordinarily effective in guiding the Firm through its very successful transition from a first generation to a second generation law firm.
+The leadership team of Barry Rosen and Michael Powell proved to be extraordinarily effective in guiding the Firm through its very successful transition from a first generation to a second generation law firm.

-In 2018, the Firm celebrated its 65th anniversary.
-Follow our journey over 65 years with some of our most memorable moments.
+In 2018, the Firm celebrated its 65th anniversary by sharing its journey over 65 years with some of its most memorable moments.